 Rectangular squid traps are used in the Gulf of Thailand and along the coastline of the Andaman Sea in the same way as semi-circular traps.
-Both types are primarily used for catching Bigfin reef squid (Sepioteuthis lessoniana) but will also catch Pharaoh cuttlefish (Sepia pharaonic) and various finfish species.
+Both types are used mainly for catching Bigfin reef squid (Sepioteuthis lessoniana) but will also catch Pharaoh cuttlefish (Sepia pharaonic) and various finfish species.
 For more details, see our article about semi-circular squid traps on our website here.

 Trap design